nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 <HR>
 </HR>

-To simplify the annotation process and give the charateristic changing depth of field of view of horizontaly facing imagery we have gridded the images in 5 x 4 cells.
+To simplify the annotation process and still represent multiple scales of habitat from the charateristic changing depth of field of view of horizontaly facing imagery, we have gridded the images in 5 x 4 cells. #####  This sentence is cluncky and not sure how to inprove anymore  #####

 Each of the cells should be annotated for dominant Benthic Composition, Field of View and Relief.